dotnet/csharpstandard/standard/interfaces.md

 > ```
 > the declaration of `IComparable.CompareTo` results in a compile-time error because `IComparable` is not listed in the base class list of `Shape` and is not a base interface of `ICloneable`.
 Likewise, in the declarations
 > ```csharp
-> class Shape: ICloneable
+> class Shape : ICloneable
 > {
 >     object ICloneable.Clone() {...}
 > }
+>
-> class Ellipse: Shape
+> class Ellipse : Shape
 > {
 >     object ICloneable.Clone() {...} // invalid
 > }